stiliyangoshev97/signalfriend/PROJECT.md

 - **Rating System:** Users can **rate (1 to 5 stars) and review** sellers after purchase (once per purchase receipt).
 The seller's rank is derived from these user ratings.
 - **Predictor Profile:** Seller profiles list their signals, which have descriptions and can be **sorted/filtered based on platform-defined categories**.
+- Sellers can see how much they earned
 - **Public Metrics:** A buyer can view a seller's **total sales and total active signals**.
 - **Seller Verification:** Sellers receive a **verified badge upon request after 100 sales**.
 Onboarded "premium" sellers will be verified from the beginning.
 - **Predictor Info:** Sellers can include **social media links** (optional).